aorinevo/devly-example/README.md

 ## The Devly Solution

-Devly is neither a containerization nor a virtual machine ecosystem.
+Devly is neither a containerization nor a virtual machine solution.
 It is a command line utility made up of composeable plugins built on node and npm.
 Each plugin abstracts out the low-level details of an application's set-up process and rolls it into a cli command.

 With Devly, developers can leverage the power of their host machine and avoid the complexities of mounting files and folders into guest operating systems.